Henri Matisse: Cut-outs

 He moved to the hilltop of Vence, France in 1943, where he produced his first major cut-out project for his artist's book titled Jazz.
 However, these cut-outs were conceived as designs for stencil prints to be looked at in the book, rather than as independent pictorial works.
 At this point, Matisse still thought of the cut-outs as separate from his principal art form.
 His new understanding of this medium unfolds with the 1946 introduction for Jazz.
 After summarizing his career, Matisse refers to the possibilities the cut-out technique offers, insisting "An artist must never be a prisoner of himself, prisoner of a style, prisoner of a reputation, prisoner of success…"

 The number of independently conceived cut-outs steadily increased following Jazz, and eventually led to the creation of mural-size works, such as Oceania the Sky and Oceania the Sea of 1946.
 Under Matisse's direction, Lydia Delectorskaya, his studio assistant, loosely pinned the silhouettes of birds, fish, and marine vegetation directly onto the walls of the room.
 The two Oceania pieces, his first cut-outs of this scale, evoked a trip to Tahiti he made years before.

 In May 1954, his cut out The Sheaf was exhibited at the Salon de Mai and met with success.
-The artwork was a commission for American collectors Mr and Mrs Brody and the cut out was then adapted to a ceramic for their house in Los Angeles.
+The artwork was a commission for American collectors Sidney and Frances Brody and the cut out was then adapted to a ceramic for their house in Los Angeles.
 It is now located in the Los Angeles County Museum of Art.

 Chapel and museum

 In 1948, Matisse began to prepare designs for the Chapelle du Rosaire de Vence, which allowed him to expand this technique within a truly decorative context.
 The experience of designing the chapel windows, chasubles, and tabernacle door—all planned using the cut-out method—had the effect of consolidating the medium as his primary focus.
 Finishing his last painting in 1951 (and final sculpture the year before), Matisse utilized the paper cut-out as his sole medium for expression up until his death.

-This project was the result of the close friendship between Matisse and Bourgeois, now Sister Jacques-Marie, despite him being an atheist.
-They had met again in Vence and started the collaboration, a story related in her 1992 book Henri Matisse: La Chapelle de Vence and in the 2003 documentary "A Model for Matisse".

-In 1952, he established a museum dedicated to his work, the Matisse Museum in Le Cateau, and this museum is now the third-largest collection of Matisse works in France.
+In 1952, Matisse established a museum dedicated to his work, the Matisse Museum in Le Cateau, and this museum is now the third-largest collection of Matisse works in France.

-According to David Rockefeller, Matisse's final work was the design for a stained-glass window installed at the Union Church of Pocantico Hills near the Rockefeller estate north of New York City.
-"It was his final artistic creation; the maquette was on the wall of his bedroom when he died in November of 1954", Rockefeller writes.
+According to David Rockefeller, Matisse's final work was the design for a stained-glass window installed at the Union Church of Pocantico Hills near the Rockefeller estate north of New York City: "It was his final artistic creation; the maquette was on the wall of his bedroom when he died in November of 1954."
 Installation was completed in 1956.